minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-cardboard-spiral.md

 You can make a fun treat spiral out of corrugated cardboard.

-I used small pieces of semi-moist duck filets for this game, but you can use any soft and sticky treats, like semi-moist checken fillet, small slices of cheese or small slices of ham.
+I used small pieces of semi-moist duck fillets for this game, but you can use any soft and sticky treats, like semi-moist checken fillet, small slices of cheese or small slices of ham.
 Dry treats would probably fall straight out.

 I cut eight 6 cm x 130 cm (about 2,5" x 53") strips out of corrugated cardboard.
 I cut them with modelling knife but you can use scissors as well.
 Then I rolled the long strips into a spiral and I put the treats in between the layers.
 I secured every strip with masking tape, so that the spiral stayed intact.
 The complete spiral was about 20 cm (8") in diameter.